Donate to the Israel Hesed Fund

-Home > Interfaith > European Jews and Muslims: Embracing a Common Destiny
+Home > Blog > Interfaith > European Jews and Muslims: Embracing a Common Destiny

 Yesterday, Samia Hathroubi, the Paris-based European Coordinator for the Foundation for Ethnic Understanding, joined us for an inspiring discussion about her work bringing Jews and Muslims together in France and Europe.